 Student evaluations should be periodic and systematic; that is, evaluations should be given for most courses taught.
+Do not submit raw data of all prior teaching evaluations.
+Instead, provide a summary, samples of which are available from the College of Arts and Sciences.
 The summary should include at least the course name, the semester taught, the number of students in the section, the number of students responding, the questions being asked, and a report of the student responses.